mdo/github-buttons/README.md

 Showcase your GitHub (repo's) success with these static buttons featuring links to your GitHub repo or profile page and up-to-date watch, fork, sponsor, and follower counts.

-To get started, checkout <https://ghbtns.com/>!
+To get started, checkout <https://ghbtns.com/>

-## Bug tracker
+## Bug Tracker

 Have a bug?
-Please create an issue here on GitHub at <https://github.com/mdo/github-buttons/issues>.
+Please create an issue here on GitHub at <https://github.com/mdo/github-buttons/issues>

 ## Development